Skill Level: Beginner

 Run Charts: Overview

-A run chart (also known as a trend chart or time series plot) is a modification of a regular line graph that displays data over time using the median to divide the values into two halves.
+A run chart (also known as a trend chart or time series plot) is a modification of a regular line graph that displays data over time using the median to divide the values into two halves (check out our in-depth tutorial covering how to make a line graph in Excel).

 This chart type is commonly used in quality improvement (QI) in healthcare to evaluate the impact of new implementations, identify problems, and generate new ideas to power decision-making.